Twitter’s big bet on topics and lists is just getting started

 If a seemingly no-brainer topic is missing, there’s a good chance it’ll come along sooner or later; Twitter is adding more each week.
 “We’re starting out this product experience around a relatively narrow set of topics that we’ll expand constantly over time,” says Beykpour.
 “You can imagine a world where every long-tail niche topic you might be interested in, we’ll have a topic for.”

 For now, however, one gaping hole in the list is intentional: the absence of anything relating to politics and world affairs.
-Giving the touchy nature of such matters—people are going to be unhappy with Twitter no matter how it incorporated them into topics—the company decided to postpone dealing with questions such as which elected officials might deserve their own topics or how to determine what a high-quality political tweet is.
+Giving the touchy nature of such matters—people are going to be unhappy with Twitter no matter how it incorporates them into topics—the company decided to postpone dealing with questions such as which elected officials might deserve their own topics or how to determine what a high-quality political tweet is.
 “We started with topics that potentially have lower societal cost … before we start to take on some of those more complex and sensitive topics,” says product manager Wally Gurzynski.

 By inviting people to explicitly follow their favorite topics, Twitter will gain additional knowledge that could be used to target advertising more effectively—and indeed, its introductory text for the topic selector mentions ad relevancy.
 Expressing a standard tech-company sentiment for a major new feature’s goals, Beykpour says the emphasis for now is on nailing the core user experience.
 But he adds that “we think there’s tremendous opportunity to monetize [it] as well.”